Selecting Hyperparameters for Tree-Boosting: Experimental settings

 \subsection{Data sets}

 We use the same $59$ data sets as in \citet{grinsztajn2022tree} available on OpenML, out of which $36$ are regression and $23$ are classification tasks.
+This collection was chosen because it is a public and reproducible benchmark for tabular data sets and contains heterogeneous tasks that differ in sample size, number of features, signal strength, and response type.
 We follow the pre-processing steps used in \citet{grinsztajn2022tree}.
 This includes dropping entries with missing values and removing categorical features with more than $20$ levels and numerical features with fewer than $10$ unique values.
 One-hot-encoding is used for categorical features.
 For the classification data sets, the response variable is binarized if there are multiple classes, by only including the two most prevalent classes.
 In contrast to \citet{grinsztajn2022tree}, we allow for larger sample sizes up to $n=100,000$.
 For data sets with more than $n=100,000$ samples, a random subsample of size $100,000$ is used.